SIA RISE Scholarships

 All applicants will be notified via email, regardless if selected as a recipient or not, by the award date regarding the status of their scholarship application.
 The expected award date is in November 2023.

 Each recipient must enroll in the approved course within 12 months of being awarded the scholarship and coordinate with SIA for course fee payment.
-SIA will pay for course/program enrollment on recipient’s behalf up to the $3,000 value of the scholarship.
-If course/program costs more than $3,000, the recipient is responsible for the balance.
-If cost of course/program is less than $3,000 scholarship award, the recipient will have a credit to use on related professional development within a 12-month period.
+SIA will reimburse awardees for the course/program enrollment up to the $3,000 value of the scholarship.
+If the course/program costs more than $3,000, the recipient is responsible for the balance.
+If the cost of the course/program is less than the $3,000 scholarship award, the recipient will have a credit to use on related professional development within a 12-month period.

 The scholarship money covers course entry fees or program attendance fees but will not cover study materials, travel costs or any other items related to the course.